Shakespeare in performance: 19th century

 The Theatre Royal at Drury Lane in 1813.
 The platform stage is gone and the orchestra pit divides the actors from the audience.

 Theatres and theatrical scenery became ever more elaborate in the 19th century, and the acting editions used were progressively cut and restructured to emphasize more and more the soliloquies and the stars, at the expense of pace and action.
 Performances were further slowed by the need for frequent pauses to change the scenery, creating a perceived need for even more cuts in order to keep performance length within tolerable limits; it became a generally accepted maxim that Shakespeare's plays were too long to be performed without substantial cuts.
 The platform, or apron, stage, on which actors of the 17th century would come forward for audience contact, was gone, and the actors stayed permanently behind the fourth wall or proscenium arch, further separated from the audience by the orchestra (see image at right).

 Victorian productions of Shakespeare often sought pictorial effects in "authentic" historical costumes and sets.
 The staging of the reported sea fights and barge scene in Antony and Cleopatra was one spectacular example.
 Too often, the result was a loss of pace.
 Towards the end of the century, William Poel led a reaction against this heavy style.
 In a series of "Elizabethan" productions on a thrust stage, he paid fresh attention to the structure of the drama.

-Through the 19th century, a roll call of legendary actors' names all but drown out the plays in which they appear: Sarah Siddons (1755–1831), John Philip Kemble (1757–1823), Henry Irving (1838–1905), and Ellen Terry (1847–1928).
-To be a star of the legitimate drama came to mean being first and foremost a "great Shakespeare actor", with a famous interpretation of, for men, Hamlet, and for women, Lady Macbeth, and especially with a striking delivery of the great soliloquies.
-The acme of spectacle, star, and soliloquy of Shakespeare performance came with the reign of actor-manager Henry Irving and his co-star Ellen Terry in their elaborately staged productions, often with orchestral incidental music, at the Lyceum Theatre, London from 1878 to 1902.
-At the same time, a revolutionary return to the roots of Shakespeare's original texts, and to the platform stage, absence of scenery, and fluid scene changes of the Elizabethan theatre, was being effected by William Poel's Elizabethan Stage Society.
+The 19th century saw many notable actors take the Shakespearean stage: Sarah Siddons (1755–1831), John Philip Kemble (1757–1823), Henry Irving (1838–1905), and Ellen Terry (1847–1928).
+To be a star of the legitimate drama came to mean being first and foremost a "great Shakespeare actor" with a renown interpretation of Hamlet (for men) or Lady Macbeth (for women), especially with a striking delivery of their soliloquies.
+The pinnacle of spectacle, star, and soliloquy in Shakespeare performance arrived with actor-manager Henry Irving and his co-star Ellen Terry, who staged elaborate productions, often with orchestral incidental music, at the Lyceum Theatre, London from 1878 to 1902.
+This extravagant style was rebuffed by William Poel's Elizabethan Stage Society, who championed a return to the roots of Shakespeare's original texts by reviving the platform stage, absence of scenery, and fluid scene changes of Elizabethan theatre.